chasediaz6/Political-Influence-Youtube-Scraper/README.md

 ### Key Libraries and Techniques Used
 The project relies on the following libraries and techniques:

 * [YouTube Data API](https://developers.google.com/youtube/v3): Utilizes the YouTube Data API to search for videos and retrieve relevant metadata, including captions.
+A API key will be needed to access the API.

 * Natural Language Processing (NLP): NLP libraries [spacy](https://spacy.io/api/doc) and [top2vec](https://top2vec.readthedocs.io/en/latest/) are used to process the text data extracted from the video captions.
 These libraries enable various NLP tasks such as text preprocessing, topic modeling, sentiment analysis, and more.